 Over the past three years, the ECB has shoveled more than one trillion Euros in loans without conditions to the banking sector.
 Little of that money found its way to the private sector.
 Instead, the banks simply re-deposited those funds with the ECB and banked the interest or used it to trade for their own account in the stock and bond markets.
 In the meantime, lending to the private sector keeps shrinking and the economy stalling.

 The ECB has now cut a key interest rate to below zero.
 It essentially means that European banks in a complete reversal will now be paying the ECB to park their funds there.
 This negative rate of interest in intended to spur financial institutions to begin lending that money to companies and other credit-hungry entities.
-The ECB also suspended their sterilization operations (taking money out of the market) which should inject a further 165 billion Euros into the mix.

 The bank also promised more than $500 billion in discounted loans to banks, providing they lend that money to companies and not other financial institutions.
 I’d give the bank an "A" for effort, but more needs to be done.